ikki2530/holbertonschool-machine_learning/math/0x05-advanced_linear_algebra/README.md

 [2-cofactor.py](2-cofactor.py) - Calculates the cofactor matrix of a matrix.
 [3-adjugate.py](3-adjugate.py) - Calculates the adjugate matrix of a matrix.
 [4-inverse.py](4-inverse.py) - Calculates the inverse of a matrix.
+[5-definiteness.py](5-definiteness.py) - calculates the definiteness of a matrix.

 ## Authors